Boxee: Audio/video playback and handling

 Boxee could play multimedia files from CD/DVD media using the system's DVD-ROM drive, local hard disk drive, or stream them over SMB/SAMBA/CIFS shares, or UPnP (Universal Plug and Play) shares.

 Boxee was designed to take advantage of the system's network port if a broadband Internet connection was available, enabling the user to get information from such sites as IMDb, TV.com and AMG.

-Boxee could stream Internet-video-streams, and play Internet-radio-stations (such as SHOUTcast).
+Boxee supported streaming internet video and playing internet radio stations, including SHOUTcast.
 Boxee also included the option to submit music usage statistics to Last.fm and a weather-forecast (via weather.com).
 It also had music/video-playlist features, picture/image-slideshow functions, an MP3+CDG karaoke function (not available on the Boxee Box) and many audio-visualizations and screensavers.

 Boxee could in addition upscale/upconvert all 480p/576p standard-resolution videos and output them to 720p, 1080i, or 1080p HDTV-resolutions.

 Boxee could be used to play most common multimedia containers and formats from a local source, (except those protected by those with DRM encryption).
 It could decode these in software, or optionally pass-through AC3/DTS audio from movies directly to S/PDIF output to an external audio amplifier or receiver for decoding on that device.

 Video playback in detail

 The Video Library, one of the Boxee metadata databases, was a key feature of Boxee.
-It allowed for the automatic organization of a users' video content by information associated with the video files (movies and recorded TV Shows) themselves.
+It automatically organized a user's video content based on metadata associated with movie and recorded TV show files.

 The Library Mode view in Boxee allowed a user to browse video content by categories such as Genre, Title, Year, Actors and Director.

 Boxee had the capability to on the fly parse and play DVD-Video movies that are stored in ISO and IMG DVD-images, DVD-Video movies that are stored as DVD-Video (IFO/VOB/BUP) files on a hard-drive or network-share, and also ISO and IMG DVD-images directly from RAR and ZIP archives.
 It also offered software upscaling/upconverting of all DVD-Video movies when outputting them to an HDTV in 720p, 1080i or 1080p.